alexa-games/litexa/docs/README.md

 <FAQuestion>

-## What extensions and features are currently available?

-Each of the following extensions is available to install via npm as optional modules.
+## Does Litexa cover all Alexa functionality?

+Litexa core is concerned with basic request routing and response generation.
+It has syntax to let you respond to arbitrary events, generate arbitrary directives, and inject custom JavaScript code to access any Alexa feature.
+Additional high level functionality is provided as [Litexa extensions](book/extensions.html), optional npm modules that add new syntax and runtime functionality.

-* **litexa/deploy-aws:** A deployment module that pushes a skill to AWS using Lambda, DynamoDB, and S3.
+* [**litexa/deploy-aws:**](https://www.npmjs.com/package/@litexa/deploy-aws) A deployment module that pushes a skill to AWS using Lambda, DynamoDB, and S3.

-* **litexa/html:** An extension that simplifies launching and exchanging messages with a web app as part of the [Alexa Web API for Games](https://developer.amazon.com/en-US/blogs/alexa/alexa-skills-kit/2020/07/alexa-web-api-for-games-generally-available).
+* [**litexa/html:**](https://www.npmjs.com/package/@litexa/html) An extension that simplifies launching and exchanging messages with a web app as part of the [Alexa Web API for Games](https://developer.amazon.com/en-US/blogs/alexa/alexa-skills-kit/2020/07/alexa-web-api-for-games-generally-available).

-* **litexa/apl:** An extension that makes working with the Alexa Presentation Language (APL) in your Litexa project more powerful, with shorthand for managing APL documents and common design patterns.
+* [**litexa/apl:**](https://www.npmjs.com/package/@litexa/apl) An extension that makes working with the Alexa Presentation Language (APL) in your Litexa project more powerful, with shorthand for managing APL documents and common design patterns.

-* **litexa/render-template:** An extension that supports easily building, sending, and validating a `Display.RenderTemplate` directive, the predecessor to APL.

-* **litexa/assets-wav:** A WAV/MP3 composer that can combine multiple overlapping samples into a single MP3 stream, and a binding layer for use in Literate Alexa.

-* **litexa/gadgets:** An extension for the Gadgets Skill API, which powers interaction with Echo Buttons (and potentially other Alexa Gadgets).
+* [**litexa/assets-wav:**](https://www.npmjs.com/package/@litexa/assets-wav) A converter that automatically encodes your lossless source WAV files into the correct SSML supported MP3 format at upload time.

 * Additionally, there is built-in support for [In Skill Purchasing (ISP)](/book/monetization.html) in the core package, and a [VSCode extension](/book/appendix-editor-support) that provides syntax highlighting for `.litexa` files.
 We've also provided documentation for how to [use Alexa features that Litexa does not yet support](/book/backdoor.html).